 The archive was dedicated in 2013 in honor of Hamilton College alumnus Milton Fillius, Jr. and Nelma “Nikki” Nenneau Fillius, both dedicated jazz fans going back to the mid-1940s.

-See also a book culled from interviews in the archive: Jazz Tales from Jazz Legends
+Read our review of a book culled from interviews in the Fillius archive: Jazz Tales from Jazz Legends